futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 - [Mozilla's Quick Avatar Customization](https://hubs.mozilla.com/docs/intro-avatars.html)
 - [Mozilla's Advanced Avatar Customization](https://hubs.mozilla.com/docs/creators-advanced-avatar-customization.html)

+## Audience Avatars
+Since inception, OnBoardXR has used a Default robot avatar for attendees of its Seasonal Showcases.
+The current version is a blue-skinned, cylindrical character with either an orange or gray life vest, denoting an attendee's self-selected [`ticket tier`](./glossary-tickets.md/) or [desired level of interaction](./glossary-tickets.md/#audience-avatars).

+Creators may also create an Audience Avatar that is specific to their show using the same pipeline as their own customized avatar.
+If you plan to customize an Audience Avatar, please Add the Avatar to OnBoardXR with the checkbox for `☐ Allow Promotion` and request Admin team `Promote and Feature` this Avatar for your showtime.

 ## Changing & Adding Avatars
 A Creator can change or upload their Avatar under the `⋮` menu button and clicking `Change Name and Avatar`.
 This reveals three libraries for `Featured`, `My Avatars`, and `Newest.` Avatars available to all users appear under `Featured` and must be approved and featured by Admin.
 Creators may access Avatars they have uploaded under `My Avatars` when signed in using their email address.